matteomar26/Epidemble/results/README.txt

 the 21th collection is the 17th but with NaN in the AUC

 the 22th collection is optimal in gamma and lam with lamp = gamp= 0.05:0.9  dil=0.5, d=3, N=40000 iters=100 AUC all.

--20 th and 17-21 th correspond "comparison_opt_vs_learn/"
+the 23 th is like 17th but with scattered 1:T observations.
-- 18 and 19 correspond
+the 24 th is like 23rd but with scattered 0:T observations and 0 dilution.
--18th and 19th correspond and are similar to 3rd
+the 25 th is like 24th but with OPTIMAL BAYES
--15th and 16th collections are correspondent
+the 26 th is like 1st but with larger N (copy4) the 27th is like 14th but with larger totiters = 400 (copy2)

--14th is the iterations mega result, in case we still have 11th
+to check (copy: 2 RSB , 4 ens_vs_sibyl,  6 rr, 8 ft)